Snapchat/storykit/FAQ.md

 # Story Kit API FAQ

-The Story Kit API is defined by our [GraphQL schema](gqlschema/public_story_api.graphql).
+The Story Kit API is defined by our [GraphQL schema](https://github.com/Snapchat/storykit/blob/master/gqlschema/public_story_api.graphql).

 ## What kind of Snaps does the Story Kit API serve?

 Regular Snaps are private, but a lot of Snaps are for everyone to see.
 The Story Kit API serves only these *non-private* Snaps from Snapchatters.
 There are two types of non-private Snaps — we call them *Stories*:

 #### [Our Story](https://support.snapchat.com/en-US/a/our-story)
 When a Snapchatter posts to Our Story, the Snap lives publicly for 90 days.
-Snapchat attaches location information (lat/lng, city, or country) to Our Stories — but any personally identifiable information (PII) is hidden to protect user privacy.
+Snapchat attaches location information (lat/lng, city, or country) to Our Stories — but the Snaps are not attributed.

 #### [My Story](https://support.snapchat.com/en-US/article/my-story)
 The Story Kit API currently supports *Official Stories*, which are My Stories posted by a verified celebrity.
 When a Snapchatter posts a Story and sets their sharing setting to *Everyone*, its lifespan is 24 hours.
 In this case, the username and display name are attached, but location information is hidden.
 We plan to expand this to our full My Story corpus, which includes *Popular* and *Public User* Stories.